eginwong/course-notes/philosophy/facebook-suicide-algorithm.md

 @dlc

+> "It's not a question of if they get hacked, it's a question of when[.]"
+> "The technology companies, Facebook included, are no different than that they have to determine whether or not to activate law enforcement to save someone."

 1. Do you think companies have an obligation to run these sorts of algorithms for safety?
-2. Do you think users should opt in?
-3. Should users be shown their suicide rating?
-4. What do you think about the ethics of this endeavour?
+2. What do you think about the ethics of this endeavour?
-5. What do you think about the role of ML and data science affecting parts of our lives that we're not even aware of ourselves?
+3. What do you think about the role of ML and data science affecting parts of our lives that we're not even aware of ourselves?
-6. Do you think this is a good idea?